tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:ResourceType
 - Preferred Label: Resource Type
-- Definition: Category of things that are data objects about which data quality Assertions may be made.
+- Definition: Category of things that are data objects about which data quality bdqffdq:Assertions may be made.
 - SubClass Of: FundamentalConcept
-- Comments: In bdqffdq, the concept of ResourceType has instances for SingleRecord or MultiRecord.
+- Comments: The concept of bdqffdq:ResourceType has instances for bdqffdq:SingleRecord or bdqffdq:MultiRecord.

 ********************